Black Empowerment and Excellence at SAIT (BEES)

 - and that racism must be continually identified, analyzed and challenged.

-An individual who actively uses their privilege to support and advocate for the rights and fair treatment of equity-seeking groups and is not a member of that group.
+Ally: An individual who actively uses their privilege to support and advocate for the rights and fair treatment of equity-seeking groups and is not a member of that group.
 The label of “ally” must be given by the equity-seeking group they seek to support, not by the individual themselves.

-Refers to the ways that whiteness and white superiority become embedded in the policies and processes of an institution, resulting in a system that advantages white people and disadvantages racialized persons.
+Systemic racism: Refers to the ways that whiteness and white superiority become embedded in the policies and processes of an institution, resulting in a system that advantages white people and disadvantages racialized persons.

 Community connections

-The Office of Equity, Diversity and Inclusion has formed a partnership with the Calgary Black Chambers (CBC) to assist with its mission of making the city of Calgary the best place for Black people to live, work and study in Canada.
-In order to foster ongoing collaboration throughout the year, SAIT will host one of the monthly meetings for the CBC on SAIT’s campus.
-The goal of the event is foster closer ties between the CBC and SADT as a way to increase access to and participation in Calgary’s bourgeoning tech industry for Black, Indigenous and People of Colour.
+To foster ongoing collaboration throughout the year, SAIT will host one of the monthly meetings for the CBC on SAIT’s campus.
+The event aims to foster closer ties between the CBC and SAIT to increase access to and participation in Calgary’s bourgeoning tech industry for Black, Indigenous and People of Colour.

 If you are interested in getting the most out of campus life, and connecting with fellow students, visit Saitsa Clubs to explore student clubs such as the Afro-Caribbean Student Club.